drmgnewman/directioncosines_scipy/README.md

-# directioncosines_scipy codes written in Python importing scipy package.
+# directioncosines_scipy codes written in Python importing the scipy package.
 All codes work correctly.